- Daniels Healthcare hits manufacturing milestone of 1 million theatre+ containers

 NHS Supply Chain’s packaging development team worked with us to identify opportunities to maximise pallet loads to reduce deliveries and product miles.
 Having reviewed their entire range, the team presented a proposal highlighting 2.5 L and 5 L products as the biggest savings opportunity.

-However, due to the requirement for extensive trialling and technical issues, the focus was changed to 11.5 L and 22 L containers, which delivered savings more quickly through the removal of unnecessary outer casing.
+However, due to the requirement for extensive trialing and technical issues, the focus was changed to 11.5 L and 22 L containers, which delivered savings more quickly through the removal of unnecessary outer casing.
 This approach delivered a faster return for both organisations and secured buy in from key stakeholders to the next phase of project.

 Working with NHS Supply Chain, Daniels Healthcare save nearly 1,000 pallets through packaging efficiencies.
 More specifically these are the results we have experienced by working together: